lstapputknudsen/lstapputknudsen.github.io/_pages/publications.md

 ### Talks

+<small> **Knudsen, Laurits Stapput**, & Bill Palmer (2022). *The structural status of expressions of spatial frames of reference*.
+Presented at the 14th Conference of the Association for Linguistic Typology.
+15-17 December, Austin (presented virtually)

+<small> Blythe, Joe, **Laurits Stapput Knudsen**, Eleanor Yacopetti, & Tom Ennever (2022). *The Rotating Scene Machine – a topographical testbench for semantic typology*.
+Presented at the conference of the Australian Linguistic Society.
+30 Nov - 2 Dec, Melbourne University.

+<small> **Knudsen, Laurits Stapput** (2022). *Periphrasis, grammar, and lexicon: a usage-based approach to determine the structural status of spatial expressions*.
+Presented at the conference of the Australian Linguistic Society.
+30 Nov - 2 Dec, Melbourne University.

 <small> **Knudsen, Laurits Stapput**, & Magnus Pharao Hansen (2021). *Patterns of Variation in the use of spatial frames of reference in four Nahuatl varieties*.
 Presented at the National Science Foundation workshop "Environmental Adaptations of Spatial Grammar in Dialects of Nahuatl".
 30 November-2 December.
 Santa Fe, New Mexico.
 [Abstract](https://osf.io/3fxvg)

 <small> **Knudsen, Laurits Stapput**, & Magnus Pharao Hansen,  (2021). *The Coding of Motion Events in ten Versions of the Frog Story” from Hueyapan, Morelos*.
 Presented at the National Science Foundation workshop "Environmental Adaptations of Spatial Grammar in Dialects of Nahuatl".
 30 November-2 December.
 Santa Fe, New Mexico.
 [Abstract](https://osf.io/wsm9d)